-Pitman's pre-pandemic trade area was a 31 minute drive time, and the trade area shrank by 23% during the shutdown to 24 minutes.
-During reopening, the trade area had a 3% recovery to 25 minutes.
+Darby's pre-pandemic trade area was 32 minutes, which shrank by 13% during the shutdown to 28 minutes.
+During reopening, the trade area recovered by 3% to 29 minutes.

 The average pre-pandemic trade area was 31 minutes, with a 23% reduction during the shutdown down to 24 minutes.
-The average recovery was 10% for all downtowns up to 27 minutes.
+The average recovery was 10%.

 At 69 minutes, New Hope was the only downtown with a trade area that extended beyond an hour.
-It was also the only downtown to have a larger trade area during reopening (72 minutes) than it did pre-pandemic.
+It was also the only downtown to have a larger trade area during reopening (72 minutes) than it did prepandemic.